 There’s a lot to like about this flowering edible shrub.
 The deciduous American Cranberry bush is hardy, maintenance-free, adaptable, and it adds attractive year-round interest to your landscape.

 Native to North America, this sizeable ornamental sports dense upright branches that grow into a full mounded form.
-Vibrant deep green leaves occur in opposite pairs that are 3-lobed and somewhat resemble maple leaves.
+Vibrant deep green leaves occur in opposite pairs that are 3-lobed.